chef/anka-buildkite-plugin/README.md

 By default, the `anka-buildkite-plugin` will only pull the VM from the Anka Registry is missing.
 Set this value to `true` if you wish to pull the VM for every step.

-- `"shrink"`: Remove other local tags to optimize the footprint.
+- You can also use `"shrink"` to remove other local tags to optimize the footprint.

 Example: `true`